foundations-fall-2016/session5/readme.md

 }
 ```

-Here we will use the clearfix method.
+We will use the clearfix method instead of float to prevent collapsing.

 ### ::Pseudo-elements vs :Pseudo-classes